Biden intelligence pick favors 'aggressive' stance on China threat | Politics

 She said President-elect Biden has indicated the United States should find a way to impose costs on attackers for the recent SolarWinds attacks, attributed to Russia, on U.S. government agencies and businesses.
 Russia has denied responsibility.
 Speaking to the Senate Intelligence Committee that will vote on her nomination, Haines drew an implicit contrast to the Trump administration, which at times has been accused of politicizing intelligence agency findings.

-In a possible effort to neutralize that issue, Haines told the committee she would not endorse use of harsh interrogation techniques and would not permit their use.
-"I believe that waterboarding in fact constitutes torture under the law," she said.
-(Reporting By Mark Hosenball and Arshad Mohammed; Editing by Cynthia Osterman, Paul Simao and Dan Grebler)
+In a possible effort to neutralize that issue, Haines told the panel she would not permit their use and that she believed "waterboarding in fact constitutes torture under the law."
+Senator Mark Warner, the panel's incoming chairman, praised Haines in a statement.
+He said the committee would schedule a vote on her as soon as possible, and urged the full Senate to confirm her ""without any unnecessary delay."
+(Reporting By Mark Hosenball and Arshad Mohammed; Editing by Paul Simao, Dan Grebler and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)